What is Intern Housing?

 How do I request special housing accommodations?

-Is there an application fee and what does it cover?
+What is the application fee and what does it cover?

 What does the cost of Intern Housing cover?